 We compare rates from this local depot for rental cars right out of Gisborne:

 387 Childers Road, Gisborne 4010

 Yes, but you may be charged a one-way fee by our car rental partner.
 We will include the additional charge in the rates we compare for you.

 It’s a three-minute drive from Gisborne Airport to the heart of Gisborne via Chalmers Road.

 It takes just under five hours via State Highway 2 to drive from Hamilton to Gisborne.

 This city boasts of being one of the first in the world to watch the sun rise everyday.
 We all know that the sun rises in the east, right?
 You can find Gisborne on the east coast of the Eastland region and it's one of the brightest and cheeriest places in the country.

 Your next destination has to be Tairawhiti Museum because it's one of New Zealand's best!
-The museum and gallery offer Kiwi contemporary art exhibitions, successfully holding Maori cultural festivals.
+The museum and gallery offer Kiwi contemporary art exhibitions.
 It's a brilliant place to get a taste of New Zealand's culture, heritage and history.